 However, the glTF 2.0 Display component also offers a more flexible and intuitive way to apply separate materials to each piece of geometry, and that without having to use any complex data structure.

 When using this method, it is not necessary to connect any material to the Material input of the Display component.
-However, if a material is connected, it will be used as the default for all geometry which does not contain a material attribute.
+However, if a material is connected, it will be used as the default for all geometric objects which do not contain a material attribute.
 In the example below, the sphere gets a material attribute (blue material) while the cube does not get any attribute.
 Therefore the sphere is displayed with its assigned attribute while the cube is displayed using the fallback red material used as input of the display component.

 Read more about the Attributes system here.